erkstruwe/chromecast-cli/README.md

 ## Changelog

 - Version 1 required a Node.js version of at least 5.
 Version 2 requires a Node.js version of at least 8.
+Version 3 requires a Node.js version of at least 18.